-A. It is a common myth that girls are more nervous about these creatures, but in fact, in most cases, they become as involved in the interaction with the creatures.
+A. It is a common myth that girls are more nervous about these creatures, but in fact, this is not the case.
+They become as involved in the interaction with the animals.

-A. Irrational phobias are developed through childhood and come to full fruition in adulthood, by exposing kids before they develop fears they can then appreciate how wonderful the animals are.
+A. Irrational phobias are developed through childhood and come to full fruition in adulthood, by exposing kids before developing these fears they can then appreciate how wonderful the animals are.

 CALMAST’S Science Week slithers to a great success!